gitlabhq/gitlabhq/doc/administration/geo/replication/database.md

 NOTE: **Note:**
 If your GitLab installation uses external PostgreSQL, the Omnibus roles will not be able to perform all necessary configuration steps.
-Refer to the section on [External PostreSQL][external postgresql] for additional instructions.
+Refer to the section on [External PostgreSQL][external postgresql] for additional instructions.

 NOTE: **Note:**
 The stages of the setup process must be completed in the documented order.